 Whatever your mode of travel, we recommend that you book as far ahead as possible, to get best prices and availability

-You can book a taxi pick up service through us with one of our friendly safe drivers and then our boys will meet you to carry your bags down Patnem beach to our resort.
+You can book a taxi pick up service through us with one of our friendly safe drivers and then our boys will meet you to carry your bags down Polem Beach to our resort.

-Alternatively you can book a pre-paid taxi from at the airport and Margao train station offer fair and fixed rates.
-Ask us if you need any advice on getting to Goa or to Bamboo Yoga Retreat on Patnem beach.
+Alternatively you can book a pre-paid taxi from at the airport, and Margao train station offer fair and fixed rates.
+Ask us if you need any advice on getting to Goa or to Bamboo Yoga Retreat on Polem Beach.

-Most of the time you will just want to stroll along the golden sand, but if you want to get into the local town or visit other beaches like Agonda or Palolem there are lots of transport options, from hiring a bicycle or scooter to jumping in the back of a bouncy rickshaw.
+Most of the time you will just want to stroll along the golden sand on Polem, but if you want to get into the local town or visit other local beaches like Talpona, Galgibag, Patnem, Palolem or Agonda or Palolem, there are lots of transport options, from hiring a bicycle or scooter to jumping in the back of a bouncy rickshaw.

 For travel further afield we can arrange taxi hire at reasonable rates.